Loloppe/BeatSaber_BeatmapScanner/README.md

 To fix:
 - Some maps with Mapping Extension still end up being analyzed for some reason (it shouldn't).
 Haven't really tested much, I don't use those plugins.
 - Tech map that heavily rely on wrist rolls end up super overweighted because it both affect Tech and Movement, need to nerf that somehow.

+To do:
+- Make it usable in multiplayer (maybe by displaying the values in the config menu)
+- Port the plugin to ChroMapper